python-hyper/h11/docs/source/api.rst

 an error because `Content-Length` should always be an integer.
 We may add additional checks in the future.

+While we make sure to expose header names as lowercased bytes, we also preserve the original header casing that is used.
+Compliant HTTP agents should always treat headers in a case insensitive manner, but this may not always be the case.
+When sending bytes over the wire we use send headers preserving whatever original header casing is used.

+It is possible to access the headers in their raw original casing, which may be useful for some user output or debugging purposes.

+.. ipython:: python

+    original_headers = [("Host", "example.com")]
+    req = h11.Request(method="GET", target="/", headers=original_headers)
+    req.headers.raw_items()

 .. _http_version-format:

 It's not just headers we normalize to being byte-strings: the same